ducakar/TextureReplacer/README.md

 * 1.9
     - added integration with KerbalStats (optional) for gender determination and experience-based suit assignment
+    - new `commanderSuit`, `pilotSuit`, `scientistSuit`, `passengerSuit` config options for experience-based suits
+    - new `headMultiplier` and `suitMultiplier` options for tweaking randomisation algorithm for head and suit assignment
+    - added support for setting normal map of the default head
+    - fixed IVA helmet removal when using the default suit
+    - fixed a crash which might occur when rebuilding game database
 * 1.8.1
     - fixed crash when environment map is missing
 * 1.8